 Add the mezcal, hot sauce, Worcestershire, lime juice, and Shabazi to a cocktail shaker filled with ice and shake until cold.
-Strain over fresh ice in two mugs or tall glasses, then fill with beer and give it a gentle stir.
+Strain over fresh ice into two mugs or tall glasses, then fill with beer and give them a gentle stir.
 Garnish with a pinch of Shabazi if you like.

-If you like your michelada sweeter try a splash of orange or blood orange juice or simple syrup in the shaker.
-It’s fun to find your sweet spot, and when you get it, few drinks are finer.
+If you like your michelada sweeter, try a splash of orange or blood orange juice or simple syrup in the shaker.
+It’s fun to find your sweet spot, and when you find it, there are few finer beverages.

 * I prefer a fruitier mezcal for this rather than a smokier one, but it's up to you!
 And if you like a lower alcohol beverage feel free to reduce the quantity or omit.

-** For hot sauce you can substitute a hotter one (Valentine makes an extra hot for example) if you like more heat, or bloody mary mix if you'd like less.
+** For hot sauce you can substitute a hotter one (Valentina makes an extra hot for example) if you like more heat, or bloody mary mix if you'd like less.

 I like using Shabazi to make a sangrita also.
 Mix tomato juice, orange juice, lime juice, and Shabazi.
 Great as a chaser for blanco tequila.